taskography/taskography-api/README.md

 python scripts/benchmark/domain_analysis.py --domain-name <pddlgym_domain_name> --exp-name <exp_name>
 ```

-Statistics are by default saved to the `exps` directory.
+Statistics are by default saved to the `./exps`.
 Please refer to the code for optional arguments not included above.